LoremIpsigma/RobustDownloader/README.md

-# RobustDownloader
-(Fairly) Robust script for downloading files, created in Python.
+(Fairly) Robuse file downloader written in Python.
+First attempt at TDD so the script looks to be structured differently than what one would write for a simple file downloader.